desmap/ale-sensible/README.md

 ## Features
 **Experience a butter-smooth intuitive UI** out of the box, PlugInstall and code.
 Fix all of ALE's annoyances with one line _without_ reading bulky docs, a 44Kb README 😬 or verbose help files.
 The README you're reading is 3Kb and you won't need more.
 Don't waste time with a linter's setup. _It's. just. a. linter._ Move on, keep oding, create stuff.
 A linter should fix _your_ code, it's not the way around.

-- **No more stuttery gutter** shaking up your code, pumping in and out
+- **No more stuttery, jumpy gutter** shaking up your code, pumping the screen in and out
-- **Easy quick-switching of buffers and files** without a laggy ALE bumping the gutter in your face
+- **Easy quick-switching of buffers** without a laggy ALE bumping the gutter in your face
 - **No nervously blinking ALE** warning and messing in the current line while you code
 - **ALE SENSIBLE kicks in when it's the right time:** in Normal _always_ and in Insert _only_ after leaving Insert Mode
 - **No intentionally delayed linting**, responsive linting always after 0ms (ALE sets an extra 200ms delay)